lawrenceevalyn/MASTERS-ESSAY/topic-modeling/learning-to-model.md

 Perhaps you make a vector-space model of this corpus.
 If so, you describe the vector space with a matrix.

-The simplest vector-space model assigns each word a weight based on its Boolean term frequency (tf) in each document.
+The simplest vector-space model assigns each word a weight based on its term frequency (tf) in each document.
 Or, there are a lot of more complicated formulae to weight words, including probabilistic methods and tf*idf.

 This vector-space model is then presented in a matrix with a column for each word and a row for each document.
 At the intersection of each word and document is the word's weight for that document.
 In this matrix, each document (row) is an N-dimensional vector, with N equal to the number of words (columns).
 The matrix itself only has two dimensions (rows and columns) but nonetheless describes an N-dimensional vector space.

 N is too many dimensions, so you use algorithms to merge similar dimensions/columns.
 LSA, LSI, SVD, and PCA are all different algorithms that use linear algebra to collapse columns together.

-Once you've collapsed several words/columns together, your new column is a category/topic.
-Now you know what categories are in your corpus, and how much of each document comes from each category.
+Once you've collapsed several words/columns together, your new columns are mathematical constructs that share some similarities with categories.
+You don't know anything.

+To find out what the categories are, what you want to do to discover categories is called "Clustering" or, to AI folks "Unsupervised Learning".
+Basically, the raw vectors are compared to each other using some similarity metric (in vector space:  cosine similarity metric; in probability model, some probabilistic similarity metric).
+You group the most similar documents into clumps using one of many, many clustering algorithms (k-means is most popular).
+These groups/clusters are now your categories.

 #### Do Know Categories